mikeadossi/hypebeast_clone/README.md

 # Hypebeast Clone

-A clone of the Hypebeast website built using on Node, Postgresql and the Pug template engine.
+A clone of the Hypebeast website built on Node, Postgresql and the Pug template engine.

 Avatar images credited to [FreePik](https://www.flaticon.com/authors/freepik)